I-1-2-5.Representative's Fees Not Subject to Authorization

 C. Court Proceedings

 Proceedings before state or Federal courts (even state court actions to establish relationship or death) are not proceedings before SSA; therefore, the fee authorization provisions do not apply.
-For information regarding attorneys' fees for representation in proceedings before a court, see Program Operations Manual System GN 03920.060.
+For information regarding court attorneys' fees for representation in proceedings before a court, see Program Operations Manual System GN 03920.060.

 D. Legal Guardian or Other Court Appointed Representatives